clustergarage/argus/jekyll/_docs/getting-started.md

 To secure the gRPC communication between controller and daemon, we provide secure variations of each configurations described above.

-You must provide your own certificates, which won't be described in this documentation.
+You must provide **your own** certificates, which won't be described in this documentation.
 The daemon will be spun up with a certificate/private key pair and an optional CA certificate as the gRPC server(s); the controller will act as a client so has additional TLS flags that can be passed in.

 {% codetabs %}
 {% codetab Kubernetes %}
-With your SSL certificates, create a **ConfigMap** with keys as described in the [examples/ folder](https://raw.githubusercontent.com/clustergarage/argus/master/examples/argus-config.yaml).
+With your SSL certificates, create a **ConfigMap** with keys as demonstrated in the [examples/ folder](https://raw.githubusercontent.com/clustergarage/argus/master/examples/argus-config.yaml).
 This includes a `ca.pem` for root CA certificate, `cert.pem` and `key.pem` for certificate/private keys.
 Apply the **ConfigMap** and the secure variation of